CodeRecipe-dev/serverless-apigw-sqs-plugin/README.md

 ![npm version](https://badge.fury.io/js/serverless-apigw-sqs-plugin.svg) ![serverless](http://public.serverless.com/badges/v3.svg)

 A Serverless plugin that creates an AWS API Gateway Resource connected to an AWS Simple Queue Service (SQS) without the use of a lambda.
+More info please refer to: https://coderecipe.ai/architectures/17547953

 ## Installation
 `npm install serverless-apigw-sqs-plugin`
 ## Usage